Hardwoods & Species Softwood

 Chestnut

-Well known for is natural aesthetic appearance and natural resistance to rot.
-It is suitable for many applications.
-We can offer traditional cleft chestnut fencing, rolls, panels and gates in this wonderful timber
+Well known for is natural aesthetic appearance and resistance to attach and decay due to high tannin content.
+It is suitable for many applications but works well in traditional setting.
+We can offer traditional cleft chestnut fencing, rolls, pales, panels and gates in this wonderful timber.
+Much of the Uk’s Chestnut come from the Southern region so we price each job on a case by case basis.

 Yellow Cedar